osisoft/PI-Interface-Rockwell-Factory-Talk-Batch-Docs/content/pi-event-frames-interface-manager/pi-event-frames-manager/merge-settings.md

 ---
-UID: Mergesettings
+uid: MergeSettingsTab
 ---

-# Merge settings
+# Merge settings tab

 The command line parameter settings on this tab configure merging of the batch generation, as described in the following table: